hotaru 0.8.2

 └── programfiles/ # Static assets (CSS, JS, images)

-The build script automatically copies templates/ and programfiles/ to the target directory during compilation, making them accessible to your application at runtime.
+The build script copies templates/ and programfiles/ to the target directory at compile time so they're accessible at runtime.

 Endpoints